bitmovin/terraform-cloud-connect/README.md

 The GCP module will create the following resources to enable running encoding jobs with Bitmovin Cloud Connect:

-- Enable the Compute Engine API
+- Enables the Compute Engine API
 - Creates a new Service Account
   - with the permissions of role `roles/compute.instanceAdmin.v1`
   - with an Access Key